wren-coder/wren-coder-cli/docs/core/index.md

 ## Role of the core

-While the `packages/cli` portion of Gemini CLI provides the user interface, `packages/core` is responsible for:
+While the `packages/cli` portion of Wren Coder CLI provides the user interface, `packages/core` is responsible for:

 - **Gemini API interaction:** Securely communicating with the Google Gemini API, sending user prompts, and receiving model responses.
 - **Prompt engineering:** Constructing effective prompts for the Gemini model, potentially incorporating conversation history, tool definitions, and instructional context from `WREN.md` files.